-8.2 Agricultural Uses
+8.3 Agricultural Uses

-- (A) Qualifying agricultural uses - 1.
+- (A) Qualifying agricultural uses.
+To be a qualifying agricultural use, a use must meet the definition of "agricultural use" under Section 3.0 and be one or more of the following: - 1.
 Row and field crops (County Code Section 20.032.015). - 2.
 Horticulture (County Code Section 20.032.010). - 3.
 Tree crops (County Code Section 20.032.020)). - 4.
 Animal raising- general agriculture (County Code Section 20.032.025). - 5.
 Forest production and processing- limited (County Code Section 20.032.045(A)).
 At least 50 percent of the parcel must be classified as timberland and be subject to an approved timber management or harvest plan.
 Excluded from these uses are curing and milling. - 6.
-Other commercial agricultural uses deemed by the Board of Supervisors to be acceptable for purposes of meeting the minimum income qualifications. - (B) Accessory Agricultural Uses and Structures.
-The following uses and structures are allowed only if they are incidental, related, and subordinate to a qualifying agricultural use:
+Other commercial agricultural uses deemed by the Board of Supervisors to be acceptable for purposes of meeting the minimum income qualifications.

-- 1. Packing and processing- limited (County Code Section 20.032.040(A)). - 2.
+- (B) Accessory Agricultural Uses and Structures.
+The following uses and structures are allowed only if they are incidental, related, and subordinate to a qualifying agricultural use: - 1.
+Packing and processing-limited (County Code Section 20.032.040(A)). - 2.
 Forest production and processing- portable sawmills (County Code Section 20.032.045(D). - Roadside sales of agricultural products (County Code Section 20.164.015(P)) Additional California Food and Agricultural Code and California Health and Safety Code sections also apply to roadside stands. - 4.
 Facilities and structures utilized in conjunction with the preparation of an agricultural commodity described in Section 8.1 above such as windmills, silos, shops and barns.

-8.3 Open Space Uses
+8.4 Open Space Uses